vinay01joshi/contact-manager/README.md

  - Bootstrap `npm install bootstrap`
  - uuid `npm install uuid`
     this package use to generate unique identifier inside the collection
+ - classnames `npm install classnames` this package use for adding conditional css classes in the html element easily